SychO9/smf-hall-of-fame/README.md

 ### Changelog
 * Version 1.2
+	- \+ Admin page UI improvements
+	- \+ Default layout improvements
+	- \+ Option to edit the avatar's border radius
+	- \+ Option to fit the avatar's height to its width
 	- \+ Replace file modifications with more hooks
 	- !
 Code cleanup
 * Version 1.1